AlexW00/AlexW00/README.md

 ## 👨‍💻 Projects

-Below, you can find some of my favorite projects:
+You can find a complete list of my projects [here](➡️).
+Below are some of my favorites: